 The Senior Secured Credit Facility contains provisions detailing a leverage increase period during which the required debt-to-EBITDA ratios set forth above will be increased by 0.25 for each of the four fiscal quarters immediately following a "Qualified Acquisition," as defined therein, commencing with the fiscal quarter during which the acquisition was completed.
-Principal payments of \$1.3 million are due on the last day of each calendar quarter until the maturity date, when all outstanding principal and accrued and unpaid interest will be due.
-We used proceeds from the Senior Secured Credit Facility to complete the SDCR, Inc., CS, LLC, and EMS acquisitions.
-With the completion of the SDCR, Inc. acquisition, we received a step-up for the purposes of calculating our debt-to-EBITDA ratio; as of December 31, 2017, our maximum senior secured debt-to-EBITDA ratio is 3.75 to 1.0 and our maximum consolidated debt-to-EBITDA ratio is 4.75 to 1.0.
-As of December 31, 2017, we had \$38.8 million of term loans outstanding, with \$65.6 million outstanding and \$44.5 million of available capacity under our revolving line of credit.
+We used proceeds from the Senior Secured Credit Facility to complete the SDCR, Inc., CS, LLC, and EMS, Inc. acquisitions.
+With the completion of the SDCR, Inc. acquisition, we received a step-up for the purposes of calculating our debt-to-EBITDA ratio; as of March 31, 2018, our maximum senior secured debt-to-EBITDA ratio is 3.75 to 1.0 and our maximum consolidated debt-to-EBITDA ratio is 4.75 to 1.0.
+As of March 31, 2018, we had \$37.5 million of term loans outstanding, with \$70.8 million outstanding and \$39.3 million of available capacity under our revolving line of credit.

 All obligations under the Senior Secured Credit Facility are fully and unconditionally secured by pledged equity interests and security interests in substantially all of our assets.
-The Senior Secured Credit Facility contains customary events of default, including payment defaults, cross-defaults, change in control, failure to comply with covenants and bankruptcy and insolvency.